zakwarren/nightsawayforms/README.md

    - equipment.json for group equipment
    - kitList.json for personal kit lists
    - risks.json for risk assessments
+   A copy of the Nights Away Notification (NAN) form will be copied here from the Scout Association website for local working.
 A resized logo will also be stored here for use by headers.

 4. Advanced users may wish to edit these settings files.
 You can do this directly with any programme capable of editing json data.
 See the